FREE SHIPPING on orders over $75 International: over $250

 Posted by Angelina Kurganska on

 Dian Hong Tea means "Yunnan Red Tea."
-While "dian" is an aboriginal word for Yunnan, hong is the hong in hong cha, which means red in Chinese.
-In the west, we call it "Black Tea"Today, most Dian Hong Black Tea varieties grow at high-mountain elevations of 1500m and up above sea level.
+While "dian" is an aboriginal word for Yunnan, "hong" means "red" in Chinese, as in "hong cha."
+In the West, we call it "Black Tea"Today, most Dian Hong Black Tea varieties are grown at high elevations, often between about 1,000 and 2,000 meters above sea level.
 Growing in ecologically pure areas, the finished tea has an exceptional aroma and taste.
 Rich, mellow, and sweet, with mouth-watering notes of fruits, honey, and sweet potatoes.

 Dain Hong Yunnan Black Tea